 The ‘Psychiatric Etiology’ group studies the role of nature and nurture, including their interaction, in psychiatric traits.
 ‘Why do certain individuals develop a disorder, and others not?’
 Is it nature or nurture, or a combination of both?
-My main focus has been on the etiology of Attention Deficit/Hyperactivity Disorder (ADHD), and the co-occurrence with other psychiatric traits, such as Autism Spectrum Disorders (ASD) and aggression.
+My main focus has been on the etiology of neurodevelopmental disorders such as Attention Deficit/Hyperactivity Disorder (ADHD), and Autism Spectrum Disorders (ASD).
 Based on twin data of the past 50 years, I published a huge heritability study on all human traits in Nature Genetics.
 This achievement was followed by a recent study in which I tested the homogeneity of heritability estimates of eight common psychiatric disorders based on a Swedish family design and on genetic data of the largest international consortia on psychiatric genetics.

 Heterogeneity of psychiatric traits

-Like most psychiatric disorders, ADHD is characterized by a heterogeneous manifestation of problems such as inattention, hyperactivity and impulsivity.
-This heterogeneity is predominantly neglected, blurring the window to causal factors.
+Like most psychiatric traits, ADHD and ASD are characterized by a heterogeneous manifestation of problems.
+This heterogeneity is often neglected, blurring the window to causal factors.
 More homogeneous phenotypes might be obtained by investigating specific symptoms of disorders.
-Evidence for specific etiological factors comes from twin studies on ADHD that reported etiological overlap but also specificity for the three core dimensions inattention, hyperactivity and impulsivity.
-In a new study on ASD we will focus on sensory sensitivity and link these specific behavioral symptoms to neuropsychological an neurophysiological assessments.
+Evidence for specific etiological factors comes e.g., from twin studies on ADHD that reported etiological overlap but also specificity for the three core dimensions inattention, hyperactivity and impulsivity.
+In a new study on ASD we will focus on sensory sensitivity and link these specific behavioral symptoms to neuropsychological and neurophysiological assessments.

 Where are the genes?

-Numerous studies have shown that genetic variation (nature) explains a large part of the variation in ADHD symptoms, and other psychiatric traits.
+Numerous studies have shown that genetic variation (nature) explains a large part of the variation in neurodevelopmental disorders.
 The identification of genes related to psychiatric traits, and in particular neurodevelopmental disorders, has been proven to be difficult.
 Apart from a focus on more homogeneous manifestations of problems, new gene finding strategies are crucial as well.
 One way to elucidate genetic pathways is to focus on functional gene networks, instead of single genes or genetic variants.
 In addition, the parallel investigation of brain measures and genetic information (‘imaging genetics’) in relation to psychiatric traits is a promising approach.

 Gene by environment interaction